Home insurance exclusions: why claims get denied

 5) Vacancy / unoccupied-home rules

-Many policies have conditions for how long a home can be vacant or unoccupied.
-If a property sits empty (even temporarily), coverage for certain risks may be limited unless the insurer is notified and the policy is adjusted.
+Many policies have conditions around how long a home can be vacant or unoccupied.
+If a property sits empty, coverage for certain risks may be limited unless the insurer is notified and the policy is adjusted.

 6) Unreported changes or different use of the property

 Renovations, business use, certain rental situations, or major changes to the property can affect coverage if not reported.
-Policies are priced around expected risk — changes can require updated coverage.
+Policies are priced around expected risk, so changes can require updated terms.

 Endorsements (add-ons): what to ask about in plain language

-Many policies allow endorsements (optional add-ons) for risks that are common in certain regions or property types.
+Many policies allow endorsements for risks that are common in certain regions or property types.
 Ask your insurer, in plain language, what coverage exists for:

-Practical tip: Ask: “What’s not covered?” then ask: “Which exclusions cause the most claim denials in my area?”
+Practical tip: Ask “What’s not covered?” and then ask: “Which exclusions cause the most claim denials in my area?”

 Deductibles: why a “covered” claim can still feel expensive

 A deductible is the amount you pay before insurance pays.
-Higher deductibles can reduce premiums but increase out-of-pocket costs when something happens.
-When budgeting, treat the deductible as part of your emergency reserve.
+Higher deductibles can reduce premiums, but they also increase your out-of-pocket cost when something happens.
+When budgeting, treat the deductible as part of your emergency reserve planning.

 Premium increases: why your insurance can cost more over time